kwonphilip/389Rspring19/assignments/12_Web/writeup/README.md

 Type the above into the timer box and then click the 'create timer' button.

 The hints indicated I try inputing a single quote.
 When I did this, I noticed that the timer never went off.
-From this I assumed that we could use quote to inject code.
+From this I assumed that we could use quotes to inject code.
 I tried variations of 'alert()' and onerror.
 Then I realized I the code injection would go where "timer" was under startTimer.
 Therefore, I needed a single quote and a close parenthesis.
 Next I tried ');alert()', but this still did nothing.
 It took a while before I realized I needed an open parenthesis to since I was starting with a closed parenthesis.

 Level 5